khlai00/skrctf-writeup/forensics/README.md

 It turns out it is a JPEG image.
 View it to get the flag.

 ## File Signature 2
+My friend said that the previous flag is not the real message!
+Is this file the one that reveals the truth?

+WIP

 ## Shark Of Wire

+WIP